EAguayodev/Officelite-coming-soon-site/README.md

 4. **Workflow**
    - Adopted a desktop-first workflow to prioritize large screens and adjust for smaller devices later.
-   - Used SCSS variables and mixins for consistent styling and responsive design tweaks.
+   - Used SCSS for consistent styling and responsive design tweaks.

 ### Built with